TheNoctambulist/hass-airtouch/README.md

 The damper percentage can only be changed in increments of 5% to align with the official app.

+Calling the `cover.set_cover_position` action on a zone that is currently turned off will automatically turn the zone one.

 <details>
 <summary>States and Attributes</summary>